Jair Bolsonaro: Personal life

 Bolsonaro has been married three times and has five children.
-His first wife was Rogéria Nantes Braga (with whom he has three sons: Flávio, Carlos and Eduardo).
+His first wife was Rogéria Nantes Braga (with whom he has three sons: Flávio, Carlos, and Eduardo).
 His second marriage was with Ana Cristina Valle (with whom he has a son, Renan).
-In 2007, he married his third and current wife Michelle de Paula Firmo Reinaldo (with whom he has a daughter, Laura).
+In 2007 he married his third and current wife, Michelle de Paula Firmo Reinaldo, with whom he has a daughter named Laura.